-Jon Thompson’s career began in Botswana, where he spent two years working for the Peace Corp as a game warden at the Gaborone Game Reserve.
-Upon returning to the US, he traded the wilds of Africa for the jungles of corporate America, spending the next 25 years as an entrepreneur and business executive.
+Jon Thompson’s career began post-college in Botswana, where he spent two years working for the Peace Corp as a game warden and outdoor educator.
+He then traded the wilds of Africa for the jungles of corporate America, spending the next 25 years as an entrepreneur and executive.

-In 2000, Jon and his brother Brick Thompson successfully founded the venture-backed technology startup, Vercuity, which analyzed data for Fortune 1000 companies to control telecom expenses.
-Following that, they worked as real estate developers before getting back to their roots in technology and data analytics with the creation of Blue Margin Inc., in 2011.
+In 2000, Jon and his brother Brick Thompson founded the venture-backed technology startup, Vercuity, which analyzed data for enterprise companies to control costs.
+They then led a rollup of the niche, backed by One Equity Partners.
+Later, the duo worked as real estate developers before getting back to their roots in technology and data analytics with the founding of Blue Margin, Inc., in 2011.

-As senior partner at BMI, Jon now plays the role of “puzzle master,” helping PE firms and mid-market companies better understand how to win the game of business by focusing on their most vital data indicators.
-“What’s truly gratifying.”
-Jon says, “is helping clients reach the epiphany that exposing the right data to the right people is the short path to radical, organic growth.”
-That’s the heart of Blue Margin, and Jon’s personal mission.
+As Chief Strategy Officer, Jon now plays the role of “puzzle master,” helping PE firms and mid-market companies better understand how to win the game of business by focusing on their most vital data indicators.
+“What’s truly gratifying,” Jon says, “is helping clients reach the epiphany that exposing the right data to the right people is the short path to transformational growth.”
+That’s the heart of Blue Margin, and Jon’s professional mission.

 Learn more about The Dashboard Effect here.